facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

        Continue .

-    5. If you have downloaded the community version of MySQL, you will be shown a copy of the relevent GNU General Public License.
+    5. If you have downloaded the community version of MySQL, you will be shown a copy of the relevant GNU General Public License.
 Click Continue .

     6. Select the drive you want to use to install the MySQL Startup